yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

     ![The save button on the Configuration blade is highlighted.](media/app-string-1.png "Save")

-12. When prompted that Your app may restart if you are updating connection strings.
+12. When prompted Your app may restart if you are updating connection strings.
 Are you sure you want to continue?, select **Confirm**.

     ![The prompt warning that the application will be restarted is displayed, and the Continue button is highlighted.](media/save_changes.png "Restart prompt")